Click below to view the list of upcoming C-STEM 1-Day Workshops on Physical Computing with Arduino and Robots, and Register

 - Using physical computing to interface electronic components like LEDs, buttons, and photo-resistors

-Cost: $150/teacher without C-STEM Starter Kit.
-Or $200/teacher with a take-home C-STEM Starter Kit with Raspberry Pi and Arduino from Vilros.
-The retail price of the kit is $84.99 plus tax.
+Cost: $200/teacher with a take-home C-STEM Arduino Kit.
 Space is limited for each session, register soon to claim your space.

 - Payment for the training has to be done by check or PO pay to “The Regents of the University of California (UC Davis C-STEM)”.